Jeimer Candelario Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in MLB.

-- The Giants have a 4.01 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants' 4.01 team ERA ranks 11th across all league pitching staffs.

-- Giants pitchers combine to allow the eighth-fewest home runs in baseball (150 total, 1.1 per game).
+- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (151 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.